geetanshatrey/geetanshatrey/README.md

 </a>

 <br><br>
-<p>I'm currently interning at <a href="https://github.com/vmware">VMware</a>, where I'm working as a Full Stack Developer.
+<p>I'm currently a final year undergrad student at KIIT University.
 I have experience of working on various technologies & frameworks such as - Angular, Swift5 (for iOS Development), Java (for Android & Web Development).
 I'm also learning Blockchain Development on Ethereum (using Solidity), trying to make contributions to the web3 space.
 </p>

 ---